hapaboi/asciiProject/README.md

 # ascii-project

-Program to convert images to ascii images
+Fun program to convert images to ascii images
-Place image in same filepath as program and rename im
+Place image in same filepath as program